Participant information sheet

 Will the findings of the research be published?

 We will publish findings from the research in scientific journals.
-We will summarise published research on a study website TBA.
+We will summarise published research on the study website, exceed.org.uk.

 Thank you for reading this information sheet.